StreetScout

 Where is Picnic Bay?

-Picnic Bay is a suburb of Queensland, Australia.
+Picnic Bay is a suburb of Queensland, Australia, in the Townsville local government area.

 What is the population of Picnic Bay?